muratk5n/thirdwave/en/README.md

 ---

-If making it easier to 'afford' something blows up its price, where else can we apply that?
+If making it easier to 'afford' something blows up its price, where else can we such effects?
 College tuition prices are through the roof;
 and voila - look at outstanding student debt (also at stratospheric levels)